matschaffer/matschaffer.com/_posts/2021-10-04-monitor-home-internet-with-elastic.md

     json.keys_under_root: true
 ```

 Getting filebeat set up on the Raspberry Pi was much more complicated.
 Elastic doesn't have official binaries on the download page, so I ended up compiling from source.
-This required golang >= 1.16 which also isn't availble from Raspbian's apt repositories.
+This required golang >= 1.16 which also isn't available from Raspbian's apt repositories.
 So I did this the old fashioned way.

 First grab the armv6 version of [golang](https://golang.org/dl/), unpack that into `$HOME`.